10Nates/microcookie/README.md

 > npm run-script prepublishOnly
 > ```

-This will run a chain of commands that create the export folder, minimize with separate settings for HTML and NPM, and modify the HTML result to remove NPM-specific code.
+This will run a chain of commands that create the dist folder, minimize with separate settings for HTML and NPM, and modify the HTML result to remove NPM-specific code.
 If you would like to view this in detail, it is in the [package.json](./package.json).

 [Conditional directory from pcambra](https://stackoverflow.com/questions/4906579/how-to-use-bash-to-create-a-folder-if-it-doesnt-already-exist)